pysys-test/pysys-test/README.rst

 Unix
 ----
-On Unix, those wishing to use the manual tester should ensure they have installed the tcl/tk libraries on the host machine and are using a Python version that was compiled with tcl/tk support.

 The executable launcher script `pysys.py` is installed into Python's binary directory, e.g. `/usr/local/bin`, and hence should be on the current user's `PATH` automatically; if not, just add it.
 Alternatively you can run PySys using `python -m pysys`.

+Those wishing to use the manual tester should ensure they have installed the tcl/tk libraries on the host machine and are using a Python version that was compiled with tcl/tk support.

 Getting Started